Bpgarcia/Data-Portfolio/README.md

 Currently, I'm developing my graduation thesis on applying machine learning models to real estate price prediction — a project that reflects my growing interest in AI and predictive analytics.

-In my free time, I enjoy exploring public datasets on Kaggle, learning new tools, playing guitar, and working on personal development.
+In my free time, I enjoy exploring public datasets on Kaggle, learning new tools and working on personal development.

 This GitHub portfolio is a space to showcase my projects, share knowledge, and track my progress in the fields of Data Analytics and Data Science.
 ## Table of Contents